khizar-anjum/courtlistener-mcp/README.md

 # CourtListener Legal Research MCP Server

-A specialized Model Context Protocol (MCP) server implemented in **TypeScript** that helps LLMs provide legal research and analysis by enabling intelligent case law search and deep investigation capabilities across various jurisdictions including New York, California, and Federal courts.
+A specialized Model Context Protocol (MCP) server implemented in **TypeScript** that helps LLMs provide legal research and analysis by enabling intelligent case law search and deep investigation capabilities across **all 3,353+ courts** in the CourtListener database - including federal, state, local, bankruptcy, and military courts.

 ## Overview